AntoniosBarotsis/controller-trigger-recorder/README.md

 - No clue what happens when there's more than 1 controller (but why would that be the case anyway right?)
 - One or two times I noticed some weird performance drop for a few seconds, no idea where that came from or if it is still a thing
+- You might need to run games in borderless windowed instead of fullscreen

 Note that all of these are actually pretty easy to fix since the project is ~170 lines of code.
 You can also open an issue that I may or may not work on 👍